Generic Name: Amantadine Extended-Release Capsules (a MAN ta deen)

 - If you cannot swallow the capsule whole, you may open the capsule and mix the contents with soft foods.
 Do not chew or suck.
 Swallow right away.
 Do not store for future use.

-- Talk with your doctor before getting a flu vaccine after taking Gocovri.
-Talk with your doctor before you take this medicine if you have just gotten a flu vaccine.
+- Talk with your doctor before getting a flu vaccine after taking Gocovri (amantadine extended-release capsules).
+Talk with your doctor before you take Gocovri (amantadine extended-release capsules) if you have just gotten a flu vaccine.

 What do I do if I miss a dose?